 After July 1, 2010, the Certificate of State Registration was established for all products that need a sanitary certificate.
-Products which need a Certificate of State Registration are listed in part II of the “Unified list of products subject to sanitary and epidemiological supervision at Customs and on the territory of the EAEU” that was approved by Decision 299 of CU Commission on May 28, 2010 and later amended by the Decision 146 of Eurasian Economic Commission on September 18, 2014.
+Products that need a Certificate of State Registration are listed in part II of the “Unified list of products subject to sanitary and epidemiological supervision at Customs and on the territory of the EAEU” that was approved by Decision 299 of CU Commission on May 28, 2010, and later amended by the Decision 146 of Eurasian Economic Commission on September 18, 2014.

 Several additional mandatory and voluntary certification systems also exist, which are partly managed by other ministries or agencies (please see the “contacts” section of this document).

 The development of Russian Technical Regulations was discontinued in January 2015 and only the Russian and EAEU TRs already approved can be found at https://www.gost.ru/portal/gost/home/standarts/technicalregulationses.

 EAEU draft technical regulations are published in Russian on the EEC website (http://www.eurasiancommission.org/ru/act/texnreg/deptexreg/tr/Pages/public_vgs.aspx) for at least 60 days, after which notification is sent to the WTO.
 Any Russian or foreign entity may comment (in Russian) to the contact listed on the website.
 The final EAEU Technical Regulations are published on the EEC website, after which Russia submits a notification of the regulation to the WTO.
 In practice, requisite WTO notifications have not always been provided by EAEU member states.